-At mid semester and at the completion of courses, students may access grades through Mansfield University's Student Self-Service Portal.
+At mid semester and at the completion of courses, students may access grades through the University's online student portal.

-Mansfield University Radiologic Technology Program Health, Insurance, and Background Check Policy
+Radiologic Technology Program Health, Insurance, and Background Check Policy

 Prior to beginning classes at the Sayre site, students must provide documentation for health, insurance, and background checks.
 Students will be provided a list of Health, Insurance and Background Check Requirements.
 Students will be contacted by The Guthrie Clinic Medical Education department to complete the process.
 Students who do not provide documentation for the above requirements will not be allowed to participate in clinical assignments.